DylanMeeus/springboot_jwt_blog/_posts/2015-11-13-build-an-app-with-vuejs.markdown

 ---
 layout: post
 title: "Build an App with Vue.js: From Authentication to Calling an API"
-description: "Learn how to build a Vue.js app and how easily you can get up and running with authentication."
+description: "Learn how to build a Vue.js app and how to easily get up and running with JWT authentication."
 date: 2015-11-13 16:00
 author:
   name: Ryan Chenkie